viorel-anghel/steamdeck-kubernetes/README.md

 and verify `kubectl get nodes`.
 Wait until the nodes are in *Ready* state.

 Steps 12, 13 are optional on second/thirs node.
 Do step 14 though.

+The final result will be something like this.
+In screenshot, one of the nodes is *NotReady* yet.

 ![kubectl get nodes](kubectl-get-nodes.png)